science64/PDF-Converter/README.md

 Video description how to install and use it: ...

-To download EXE file for Windows: https://www.dropbox.com/s/0t432pnuqek3s32/PDF%20Converter.zip?dl=0  (you need to export into a folder from ZIP file).

 This project is supported by ChatGPT for making the GUI faster.

 It is under MIT copyright.
 You can use it and share with others.